Anderson off to flyer at ATP Finals with win over Thiem

 World number six Anderson earned a second match point and again Thiem responded strongly, saving it with a deft volley.

 Anderson fired down an ace to save a second set point and, despite failing to convert a third match point, he would not be denied.

-Having to still play Federer, Thiem is now in danger of falling at the group phase for the third year in a row.
+There is still time for Thiem but with Federer still to play he faces a third consecutive group phase exit.

 The Gustavo Kuerten Group, featuring world number one and tournament favorite Novak Djokovic, Marin Cilic, Alexander Zverev and American debutant John Isner begins on Monday.